nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 title: User Guide
 ---

-EzManage is a **desktop app for managing students, tutors and classes, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-It is named as EzManage as it allows tuition centres managers to easily manage students, tutors and classes all in one single web application.
+EzManage is a **desktop app for managing students, tutors and sessions, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+It is named as EzManage as it allows tuition centres managers to easily manage students, tutors and sessions all in one single web application.

 * Table of Contents
 {:toc}